thecmdrunner/100x/1-domain-modelling/final.md

 ### Constraints:

+- User must be verified before opening a discussion topic.
 - User must be signed in to open a discussion topic.

 ## 8. Comment (To a Book Review, or an Answer)